 Like most painters, Anquetin was an accomplished lithographer as well.
 Often, his lithography would be in the form of posters (much like lifelong friend Toulouse-Lautrec).

-Louis Anquetin authentication from $175.
+Louis Anquetin art authentication.
 Louis Anquetin appraisal from .
 Louis Anquetin certificates of authenticity (COA).
-Louis Anquetin analysis, research, scientific tests, full authentications.
+Louis Anquetin analysis, research, scientific tests, full art authentications.
 We will help you sell your Louis Anquetin or we will sell it for you.